What is science fiction?

 Scientific methodology involves the proposition that a well-constructed theory will not only explain away known phenomena, but will also predict new and still undiscovered phenomena.
 Science fiction tries to do much the same—and writes up, in story form, what the results look like when applied not only to machines, but to human society as well.

-• Campbell's protégé Isaac Asimov, who became one of the two or three leading science fiction writers in the world, softened the definition while keeping the basis in science:
+• Campbell's protégé Isaac Asimov, who became one of the leading science fiction writers in the world, softened the definition while keeping the basis in science:

 Science fiction is that branch of literature that deals with human responses to changes in the level of science and technology.